Happy

 • Sounds like the fundamental attribution error: When you do something wrong, you attribute to circumstance, when others do thing wrong you attribute you malice/incompetence/personality.

-The Three of you
+The Three of You

 A week ago, I was at a gala, and I ate a few chocolate truffles because they made me happy.
 I suspect it was wonderful, but honestly I don’t remember if that was the case.
 Even worse, as I try to button up my pants and the pants are too tight, I’m feeling quite unhappy about eating the truffles.